-- Sky Fibre Unlimited Pro - The fastest fibre optic broadband you can get with Sky, with download speeds of up to 76Mb and no download limit.
+- Sky Fibre Max - The fastest fibre optic broadband you can get with Sky, with download speeds of up to 76Mb and no download limit.
 However, this package isn’t as widely available as its 38Mb sibling.

 With Sky, ‘unlimited’ means truly unlimited - there are no secret download limits, and unlike other providers, Sky won’t artificially slow down the network, even at peak times.

 However, beware of the download limits with the other packages.
 If you go over your limit twice within six months, you’ll be automatically upgraded to the next package up… and charged for it.
 Keep a beady eye on your email when you have a usage cap - Sky will drop you a message if you get near it.

 But let’s get back to the good - Sky broadband comes with a decent wireless router, the Sky Hub.
 It has a good range, helps your energy bills by switching to low energy consumption mode when it isn’t in use, and it has ‘smart’ technology, meaning it’ll scan for interference in your home and select the best Wi-Fi channel.
 And don’t forget you can connect it to a Sky Q box for access to on demand TV.

 It also comes with Sky Broadband Shield.
 This will block websites at a network level, such as ones known to contain malware or phishing, and has very customisable parental controls to block sites you don’t want the kids to see.
 You can set it to PG, 12, 18, or tailor your own category, and even activate the ‘Watershed’ feature so it only works at the time of day when the kids are online.